 Since our inception, we have planned and designed hundreds of projects and along the way we’ve always put relationships first.
 Our goal is to provide our clients a seamless and profitable planning, design and building experience while enriching the lives our staff, clients and those that enter the walls we help build.

-Lenity Architecture is licensed in over 30 U.S. states with architects in five additional states.
-Our experience working with a wide range of different state and local jurisdictions means that our team is able to navigate even the most challenging permitting processes.
-With our team of nearly 50 employees, including architects, engineers, drafters, site planners, permitting experts and administrative staff–there is always an expert available with well-informed and up to the minute answers about your project.
+With architects licensed in over 20 U.S. states, Lenity Architecture is experienced in working with a wide range of different state and local jurisdictions.
+This expertise translates into our ability to deftly navigate even the most challenging permitting processes.
+With our team of over 30 employees, including architects, engineers, drafters, site planners, permitting experts and administrative staff–there is always an expert available with well-informed and up to the minute answers about your project.

 A culture of caring begins within the Lenity family–several members of which have been a part of the team for 10, 15, even 20 years.
 It would be an understatement to say we genuinely care for each other and the work that we do.
 Our legacy is being written by a team that wholeheartedly embraces each win for the company as a shared success with our clients.
 This spirit of caring extends to the planning and design process by putting usability and value at the forefront of each project.
 We strive to live up to our name and have found that a spirit of willingness, enthusiasm and respect are powerful drivers of long-term success.
 Decades of experience have taught us that regardless of the project size or complexity, there is great reward in seeing it through as a team.